-Conservation Area

-Character Appraisal

-The final version of the plan was approved by the Town Council on 29th July 1767 - 2017 is the 250th anniversary of the approval of the plan.
-It is a strikingly simple, self-contained grid, with a broad main street along the top of the ridge connected to two squares Parallel to this street are two more streets, looking north and south out over the Forth and over the Nor' Loch valley.
+The final version, approved by the Council in July 1767.
+It is a strikingly simple, selfcontained grid, with a broad main street along the top of the ridge connected to two squares.
+Parallel to this street are two more streets, looking north and south out over the Forth and over the Nor' Loch valley.
 Three equally spaced cross-streets bisect the grid.
 Along the long axis of each block is a smaller road, with mews lanes opening off it on each side.

 The approved plan incorporated a layout of generous proportions and spaciousness.
-The central street is 100ft (30m) wide; the outer streets and cross streets 80ft (24m) wide; and the mews 30ft (9m) wide.
+The central street is 100ft wide; the outer streets and cross streets 80ft wide; and the mews 30ft wide.
 The spatial layout incorporates a lateral social segregation, reflecting the hierarchy of eighteenth century society in which each class was given its due place.
 At the top of the hierarchy is the central, widest street (George Street) and the two grand squares.
 These formed the most prestigious addresses and would host the grandest individual town houses for the aristocracy and gentry.
 Next came the two outer streets and the cross streets.
 The subsidiary streets were intended to house shopkeepers and tradesmen, and the mews lanes the stables and outbuildings serviced the rear of the grand houses.
 In practice, the open views from the one-sided flanking streets meant that Queen Street attracted the most affluent residents.

 This hierarchy provided a striking contrast to the relative social equality of the Old Town, where all classes were piled on top of one-another, occupying different levels of the same tenement.
-In creating the plan, Craig and the Town Council were 'importing to Scotland, for the first time, the built class distinctions of the new North Britain' (Charles McKean, James Craig and Edinburgh's New Town).
+In creating the plan, Craig and the Town Council were 'importing to Scotland, for the first time, the built class distinctions of the new North Britain (Charles McKean, James Craig and Edinburgh's New Town).

-Conservation Area Character Appraisal The original feuing plan of the New Town shows the blocks broken up into regular plots, with gardens behind the houses and access from the mews lanes.
+The original feuing plan of the New Town shows the blocks broken up into regular plots, with gardens behind the houses and access from the mews lanes.
 However, development on the ground varied significantly from this plan.

 Construction began around 1770 with buildings at the east end of Queen Street and Thistle Street, and the northern and eastern sides of St Andrew Square.
 By early in the 1780s, construction was underway in the eastern extremes of George Street, Princes Street and Rose Street, from where it spread gradually towards the west end.